MSPayneII/FEM_Connect_Four/README.md

 }
 ```

-The drop animation came from Thomas Campbell
+The game piece implementation came from Thomas Campbell on youtube

 ```js
 const gamePieceDropAnimation = (gamePiece, pieceDropHeight) => {